rmm5t/jquery-timeago/README.markdown

 </script>
 ```

 Replace <SERVER_UTC_TIMESTAMP> with the UTC timestamp of the server, and the diffence will be corrected.
-If ```javascript this.timediffServerClient``` is not set, it doesn't make any correction.
+If ```this.timediffServerClient``` is not set, it doesn't make any correction.

 ## Author